inab/elixibilitas/README.md

 - {projection} tools properties to return
 - {text} text to search
 > The method is thought for the client's GUI that may use a pagination mechanism.<br/>
 > The pagination is implemented via the HTTP Range Header (i.g.
-"Range: items=10-30").<br/>
+"Range: tools=10-30").<br/>
-> The response always contains the HTTP Content-Range Header ("Content-Range: items 10-30/10000").<br/>
+> The response always contains the HTTP Content-Range Header ("Content-Range: tools 10-30/10000").<br/>
 > When pagination is used, the server seponds with 206 Partial Content.<br/>
 > The results are grouped by the id and sorted by names.<br/>
 > example 1: [https://openebench.bsc.es/monitor/rest/search](https://openebench.bsc.es/monitor/rest/search) .<br/>